-NYU Langone’s Department of Ophthalmology offers a one-year Glaucoma Fellowship in adult and pediatric glaucoma under the direction of Joseph F. Panarelli, MD, and Lama A. Al-Aswad, MD, MPH.
+NYU Langone’s Department of Ophthalmology offers a one-year Glaucoma Fellowship in adult and pediatric glaucoma under the direction of Joseph F. Panarelli, MD.
 In addition, participating faculty include Poonam Misra, MD; Joel S. Schuman, MD; and Gadi Wollstein, MD.

 Glaucoma fellows rotate with all members of the glaucoma service in the ambulatory practice during the year and work with each faculty member in the operating room.
 Fellows also participate in a fellows' clinic where they have autonomy while still working under the supervision of a glaucoma faculty member.
 The faculty member signs off on each case that is seen in the clinic at NYC Health + Hospitals/Bellevue and is present for any glaucoma surgical case that occurs at this clinic.

 Clinical experiences take place at NYU Langone Ambulatory Care Center East 41st Street and NYU Langone Ambulatory Care Center East 38th Street; NYU Langone’s Tisch Hospital and Kimmel Pavilion; and Bellevue.

 While working in the clinic setting, fellows evaluate both new and established glaucoma patients and are expected to develop complete assessments and management plans based on their clinical examination and the patient’s diagnostic testing.

 As a fellow, you are expected to become proficient in performing traditional glaucoma surgeries (trabeculectomy, tube-shunt surgery) as well as handling the complications that can occur from such procedures (tube shunt/trabeculectomy revision and choroidal drainage, among others).